jpgontarz/Excel-Coffee-Sales-Dashboard/README.md

-# Portfolio Project Repository

-This Repository holds all of my work from the Portfolio Projects I create.
+This Repository holds all files for the Excel project Coffee Sales Dashboard.

-Feel free to take a look or to use these projects to help your own.
+Feel free to take a look and to use this to help your own projects.